-You can specify the backend configuration using a /etc/sensu/backend.yml file or using sensu-backend start configuration flags.
+You can specify the backend configuration using a /etc/sensu/backend.yml file or using sensubackend start configuration flags.
 The backend requires that the state-dir flag be set before starting; all other required flags have default values.
-See the example config file provided with Sensu packages at /usr/share/doc/sensu-go-backend-5.10.2/backend.yml.example or available here.
+See the example config file for flags and defaults.
 The backend loads configuration upon startup, so you must restart the backend for any configuration updates to take effect.